ayaanhaider-dev/fusionplay-app/README.md

 1. **Download the APK**:
    - Visit the [Releases](https://github.com/ayaanhaider-dev/fusionplay/releases) page.
-   - Download the latest `app-release.apk` file.
+   - Download the latest apk file.

 2. **Install the APK**:
    - Locate the downloaded APK file on your device.